dlukes/kiwi/README.rst

 implementation which *does* search exhaustively; compare outputs of both to verify that nothing went horribly wrong.

+To test the difference in performance between the two versions, generate a larger dataset (e.g. 10,000 times larger) with ``more_data.py data.csv 10000``.

 Developed on **Python 3.5.2**.